 I've been working on a textbook for this class.
 Here's a draft.

-I also regularly teach graduate seminars and undergraduate classes in metaphysics, epistemology, philosophy of religion, philosophy of language, and philosophy of math.
+I also regularly teach graduate seminars and undergraduate classes in metaphysics, epistemology, decision theory, philosophy of religion, philosophy of language, and philosophy of math.

 - Probability and Rational Choice (PHIL 258g, Spring 2019)

 - Philosophy of Religion (PHIL 361, Spring 2019)

 - The Limits of Logic (PHIL 450, Fall 2018)

 - Minds and Machines: The Philosophy of Artificial Intelligence (GESM 120, Spring 2017)

 - The Limits of Logic (PHIL 450, Spring 2017)

 - Identity Confusion (Seminar in Philosophical Logic, with Andrew Bacon, Fall 2016)